Little Manila After School Program

 From the beginning, the co-founders understood how education would play a major role in the historic preservation of Little Manila.
 It is through the Little Manila After School Program that Stockton's youth are empowered to know their history, know themselves, and understand the significance of Stockton in the larger fabric of American history.

-Expanding on the success of the Little Manila After School Program, we began "Us History," an ethnic studies after school program teaching Mexican American and African American history to high school students in Stockton.
+Expanding on the success of the Little Manila After School Program, we began "Us History," a multicultural ethnic studies after school program addressing today's critical issues and providing tools for youth empowerment.

 Us History puts "us" back in U.S. History